-Everest Name Meaning: Origin and Significance
+Everest Name Meaning: Origin & Significance

 Everest: An Overview

 The name Everest is believed to be derived from the surname of Sir George Everest, a British surveyor who was the Surveyor General of India from 1830 to 1843.
-While Sir George Everest never actually saw the mountain that now bears his name, his team of surveyors was responsible for mapping the area and determining its height.
+While Sir George Everest never actually saw the mountain that now bears his name, his team of surveyors was responsible for mapping the area & determining its height.
 In fact, the mountain was originally known as Peak XV until it was officially named Mount Everest in 1865.

 Interestingly, the name Everest is not of English origin.
 Instead, it is believed to be a variant of the French name Devereux, whiich in turn is derived from the Celtic name Eburovices.
 This name means “dwellers on the Ebura or Eure River,” whiich is a reference to a tribe that lived in the area that is now France.
 The name Everest is also related to the Nepali name for the mountain, Sagarmatha, whiich means “forehead of the sky.”